Brawl Brothers

-Brawl Brothers, known in Japan as Rushing Beat Ran (ラッシング・ビート乱　複製都市, Rasshingu Biito Ran: Fukusei Toshi), (Note: Although the kanji 乱 is pronounced ran, the background for the character select and stage map screens displays the romanized title as "RUSHING BEAT RUN", suggesting that this is the developer's preferred transliteration.) is a 1992 beat 'em up video game developed and published by Jaleco for the Super Nintendo Entertainment System.
+Brawl Brothers, known in Japan as Rushing Beat Run (ラッシング・ビート乱　複製都市, Rasshingu Biito Ran: Fukusei Toshi), (Note: Although the kanji 乱 is pronounced ran, the background for the character select and stage map screens displays the romanized title as "RUSHING BEAT RUN", suggesting that this is the developer's preferred transliteration.) is a 1992 beat 'em up video game developed and published by Jaleco for the Super Nintendo Entertainment System.
 It is the second game in the Rushing Beat series, after Rival Turf!, and was followed by The Peace Keepers in 1993.

 Gameplay

 As in Final Fight, the player has to walk sideways and fight bad guys for several stages.
 Next to the general food-health supplies, the player can also pick up weapons like sticks, guns, grenades and such.
 A special "Angry Mode" gives injured fighters a burst of energy.

 It is the only known SNES game that features its Japanese version on the same cartridge, accessible through use of a cheat code.
 The Japanese version of the game features different character names, no maze-like stages, an expanded ending sequence and the addition of a groin kick move for playable character Douglas Bild.